-You may bring a companion to the grievance meeting if you make a reasonable request in advance and tell us the name of your chosen companion.
-The companion may be either a trade union representative or a colleague, who will be allowed reasonable paid time off from duties to act as your companion.
+You may bring a support person to the grievance meeting.
+The support person may be either a trade union representative, a colleague, legal representative or other trusted person.
+If your support person is a colleague or union representative, they will be allowed reasonable paid time off from duties to act as your companion.

-If you or your companion cannot attend at the time specified you should let us know as soon as possible and we will try, within reason, to agree an alternative time.
+If you or your support person cannot attend at the time specified you should let us know as soon as possible and we will try, within reason, to agree an alternative time.